 Prices start from €89 a night for a double ensuite room.
 Buffet breakfast is not cheap at €13 per person but extremely filling.

-Or choose the budget friendly Jugendherberge Bautzen “Gerberbastei”
+Jugendherberge Bautzen “Gerberbastei”

 An excellent budget friendly option is the Jugendherberge Bautzen “Gerberbastei”– a hostel located within one of the medieval city towers, the 500-year-old “Gerberbastei” bastion.
 The hostel also has two modern, converted townhouses for housing guests.
 Rooms are clean, spacious and simple.
 There’s a nice outdoor terrace with views onto the old town.